amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

-First we created a private variable that we are going to use to get values from the input form.
+First, we created a private variable that we are going to use to get values from the input form.
 Then we just created a new `todo` using the todo service method `add`.
 It doesn't exist yet, so we are going to create it next:

 ```javascript src/app/todo/todo.service.ts
 add(data) {